 Michigan Land is related to the acquisition of property in Michigan that will be primarily used for the I-75 Interchange or is needed for the associated local road improvements.
-The decrease in Michigan Land costs is primarily due to the property acquisition process nearing completion.
+The decrease in Michigan Land costs is primarily due to the property acquisition process, which is now complete, with only certain legal, acquisition, and relocation costs remaining.

-Professional services and Legal services were lower primarily due to a decrease in consulting services related to the MDOT planning and engineering work and other consulting work in support of the project.
+Legal and professional services were lower primarily due to a decrease in consulting services related to the MDOT planning and engineering work and other consulting work in support of the project.